40843245/Python_UtilityFunction/Algorithm/Data handler/string-to-any-type-class/README.md

 Therefore, I may miss some uncommon case.
 (I believe there is a little probability to get unexpected result in some uncommon case.)

-2. In this code, one just can
+2. It is also important.
+In this code, one just can

-    Check the string is valid such that it can be converted into these types (int,string,set,tuple,list).
+         1) Check the string is valid such that it can be converted into these types (int,string,set,tuple,list) withouut exception.
+         P.S.
+It is very tough to me.

+One can NOT

+           1) Check the string can be converted into dict.
+           Since I don't complete this part.
+It is the toughest part for me.

+           2) Attempt to convert the string into other type.

+3. Check these things.

+            1) update and import the latest version of the module I used in the code.

+### My goal
+I hope I can complete these things in future version.

+            1) Check the string can be converted to dict.
+            2) Convert the string into these types.